Khurrm/csv_to_google_sheets/README.md

 i) Create a project in Python environment.
 For that purpose I have already created a virtaul environment.
 And Python 3.X version is installed. ii) Move the create credentials.json file to the environment and save it there.

+## Step 6: Open your IDE and start creating a Project project
+I am using Pycharm.
+But Visual Studio Code is a good choice as well.
+i) Create a new project and name it as you like. ii) Move the credentials.json file and move it to this project.
+Note:: I have removed this json file as it is a good practice to use .gitignore to remove such files before committing the code.